Shippable/docs/sources/platform/workflow/job/runsh.md

 * **`name`** -- Required, should be an easy to remember text string

 * **`type`** -- Required, is set to `runSh`

+* **`triggerMode`** -- Optional, can be `parallel` or `serial`.  defaults to `serial`.
+When set to `serial`, if this job is triggered multiple times, the resulting builds will be processed one at a time.
+When set to `parallel`, the builds can run at the same time, up to the number of minions available to the subscription.
+Please note that this can result in unpredictable behavior with regard to the job's [state information](/platform/tutorial/workflow/sharing-data-between-jobs/)

 * **`on_start `** -- Optional, and both `script` and `NOTIFY` types can be used